 4. How does trademark infringement differ from counterfeiting and cybersquatting?

-Generally, counterfeit goods are sold under a mark that is identical to or substantially indistinguishable from a mark that is registered for the same goods, without the approval or oversight of the owner of the registered mark.
+Generally, counterfeit goods are sold under a mark that is identical to or substantially indistinguishable from a mark that is registered for the same goods, without the approval or oversight of the owner of the prior-registered mark.
 In contrast, trademark infringement or passing off can arise through the use of a mark that is similar for goods that are commercially related.
 With trademark infringement or passing off, the mark at issue does not have to be identical to or substantially indistinguishable from the prior mark, and the goods or services do not have to be identical to those identified by the prior mark.
-The sale or distribution of counterfeit goods constitutes trademark infringement even though not every instance of trademark infringement will involve counterfeit goods.
-More on counterfeiting
+The manufacture, sale or distribution of counterfeit goods constitutes trademark infringement, even though not every instance of trademark infringement will involve counterfeit goods.

 5. How can one redress infringement?

-Trademark laws typically provide for damages and injunctive relief as remedies for infringement.
-The availability of attorneys’ fees as a remedy varies significantly both under specific trademark laws and under general legal procedures of various countries.
-Under some circumstances—and particularly where the goods are determined to be counterfeit—seizure, impoundment and destruction of the infringing goods may be available.
+Trademark laws typically provide for injunctive relief and damages as remedies for infringement.
+The availability of attorney’s fees as a remedy varies significantly both under specific trademark laws and under general legal procedures of various countries.
+Under some circumstances, and particularly where the goods are determined to be counterfeit, seizure, impoundment and destruction of the infringing goods may be available.
 Some jurisdictions allow for awards of statutory damages, enhanced damages, recovery of the infringer’s profits and other remedies.

 Furthermore, many jurisdictions recognize trademark-related criminal offenses, such as, among others, counterfeiting and forgery.
 A party guilty of such offenses may be liable for a fine, imprisonment or both.

-6. How does registration aid in addressing trademark infringement?
+6. What benefit does trademark registration provide in case of trademark infringement?